Enalean/tuleap-documentation-en/languages/en/user-guide/writing-in-tuleap.rst

 Writing in Tuleap
 =================

-This section covers the general rules that apply wherever you can write text in Tuleap.
+This section covers the general rules that apply on texts in Tuleap.

 .. _write_in_markdown: